andrewpillar/stripeutil/readme.md

         panic(err) // Don't actually do this.
     }

-    // Assume the payment method ID has been passed through the a client, as
+    // Assume the payment method ID has been passed through the client, as
     // opposed to being hardcoded.
     pm, err := stripeutil.RetrievePaymentMethod(stripe, "pm_123456")